With multiple surveys naming India as one of the most racist countries in the world.

 Those numbers turned to reality just a few days ago when Indian cricketers Pragyan Ojha and Ashok Dinda, Bengal teammates for the Ranji trophy, got into an altercation at a practise session.
 Playing a football match, Dinda kicked a ball that whizzed just past Ojha’s ears, who could have been seriously hurt.
 When Ojha called him out for it, Dinda responded not just physically, but by calling Ojha an outsider, referring to the fact that he had moved there from Hyderabad.

-And it’s not just differences in communities; recently, actress Tannishtha Chatterjee walked out of a comedy show after she was subject to jokes about her darker skin tone.
+And it’s not just differences in communities; recently, actress Tannishtha Chatterjee walked out of a comedy show after she was subject to jokes about her dark skin tone.
 In a Facebook post, the actress had written at the time, “It began with ‘aap ko jamun bahut pasand honge zaroor… kitna jamun khaya aapne bachpan se?’
 The only thing they could roast a dark-skinned actress about was, of course, the tone of her skin.
 They could identify me only with that.”

 Nineteen-year-old Shirley Prathyusha, a student, whose post about discrimination against her skin colour went viral on Facebook earlier this year, says, “When you’re a brown-skinned girl, it’s hard to prove yourself when people value you for your skin colour.
 When they look at you, they instantly judge you for not being literate enough, talented or interesting enough to interact with them.
 I was once asked by my school teacher to not participate in one of the dances, I obviously knew why.
 And now, I’m asked to participate in most of the dances in few of the events, because people know I can dance well.”